Github-Shashank/Python-Assignment-1/README.md

-# Assignment 1: Python Programs

-This repository contains solutions for Assign
 # 🐍 Assignment 1: Python Programs

 This repository contains solutions for **Assignment 1**, consisting of two beginner-level Python programming tasks.
 The aim is to demonstrate basic input/output operations, arithmetic calculations, and string formatting in Python.